ABRM2002/FUTURE_CS_01/README.md

 ---

-- Exposure of OWASP Juice Shop on Port 3000
+- Exposure of OWASP Juice Shop on Port localhost 3000

 - Risk: The OWASP Juice Shop web application running on port 3000 may be vulnerable to several OWASP Top 10 vulnerabilities (e.g., SQL Injection, Cross-Site Scripting (XSS), etc.).
 As Juice Shop is designed to be insecure for testing purposes, it is crucial to assess the application's own security measures.